dubhcait/frontend-masters-react-workshop/src/03/README.md

 - Use context to hold your and your opponents pokemon
 - add a state to switch pokemon
 - Update them to different pokemon with `assign(...)`
+- Update the pokemon's data ie. `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/{pokeNumber}.png` , you can even pull their name too.

+we are using the good old pokemon api : https://pokeapi.co/